Pixel-Pulse-Studios/foundry-public-source/README.md

 # Foundry
 The C++ rewrite of the game Foundry.

 This is only the source code of releases of foundry.
-The source code for unreleased updates is not public.
+The source code is only released for specific versions.

 (MAKE SURE TO FOLLOW THE EULA TO PROCEED)